-At the 73rd Scientific Assembly and Annual Meeting of the Radiological Society of North America (RSNA), we showed the first ever 3D reconstruction of the complete brain of a living human being from magnetic resonance imaging (MRI) as poster and video.
+At the 73rd Scientific Assembly and Annual Meeting of the Radiological Society of North America (RSNA) in Chicago, we showed the first ever 3D reconstruction of the complete brain of a living human being from magnetic resonance imaging (MRI) as poster and video.
 Here are two short sequences from the video.

 This work was awarded the DAGM Price 1987 of the German Association for Pattern Recognition.